otrv4/otrv4/otrv4.md

     of range), the signature is invalid.
 2. Compute SHAKE256("SigEd448" || 'nonce_point' || H || M).
 Let 'challenge'
     be the 114-byte encoded digest.
-// TODO: does not need to check cofactor, is this ok?
 3. Check the group equation 'S' == 'nonce_point' + 'challenge' * H'.
 ```